 - Humanitarian partners in Zaatari support the Government of Jordan's efforts to provide protection services to the camp's residents.
-This includes safeguarding the right to seek asylum, safety, and equal access to services and durable solutions; strengthening targeted services and assistance for persons with specific needs; protecting children from all forms of harm, exploitation, violence and abuse to ensure their well-being and resilience through giving them space and opportunities to develop themselves; reducing the risk of SGBV and ensure survivors lead a life in dignity; increasing community resilience through engagement and ownership. - Protection conducts quarterly monitoring to evaluate the protection environment in Zaatari.
-Monitoring focuses on various issues, including: access to services, access to information, accountability, child protection, SGBV, documentation, and physical security. - In line with community-based approach, UNHCR established a network of community protection volunteers to strengthen prevention and response mechanisms, as well as to identify the concerns at the community level.
+This includes safeguarding the right to seek asylum, safety, and equal access to services and durable solutions; strengthening targeted services and assistance for persons with specific needs; protecting children from all forms of harm, exploitation, violence, and abuse to ensure their well-being and resilience through giving them space and opportunities to develop themselves; reducing the risk of SGBV and ensure survivors lead a life in dignity; increasing community resilience through engagement and ownership. - Protection conducts quarterly monitoring to evaluate the protection environment in Zaatari.
+Monitoring focuses on various issues, including access to services, access to information, accountability, child protection, SGBV, documentation, and physical security. - In line with the community-based approach, UNHCR established a network of community protection volunteers to strengthen prevention and response mechanisms, as well as to identify the concerns at the community level.
 The network consists of 90 members (39 females, 51 males).
-In addition, UNHCR operates a 24/7 emergency hotline for urgent protection cases.
+Besides, UNHCR operates a 24/7 emergency hotline for urgent protection cases. - A new electronic queuing system at the Registration and Protection Services Area is implemented in February to enhance queuing and referrals from the helpdesk to different units. - UNHCR conducted 8 FGD with women and men focusing on legal rights and services accessibility.

-Community Based Protection
+Community-Based Protection

-- UNHCR's range of community-based interventions are orientated around the social aspects of the Agency's protection work, promoting self-reliance and resilience as well as responding to vulnerability within the Camp's population. - Community centres are safe spaces and disability friendly where women, men, boys and girls of diverse backgrounds can meet for social events, recreation, education and livelihood programmes, information exchange, and other purposes.
-They are established with the main objective of empowering refugee and providing them with a forum to promote their participation in decisions that affect their lives.
-Several activities and services are conducted within the community centres, including Accelerated Learning Programmes, library, online courses, day care/kindergarten, recreation, sport activities, children's games, Skills Development, Language, computer, vocational training, feedback and complaints opportunities. - Networks of Community Gatherings form the basis of the humanitarian communities' two-way communication with the refugee population to ensure their full involvement in decision-making processes, define needs and priorities, strengthening of partnership and mobilization, each community gathering structure serve as the official channel for dialogue on pressing need priority issues.
+- UNHCR's range of community-based interventions is orientated around the social aspects of the Agency's protection work, promoting self-reliance and resilience as well as responding to vulnerability within the Camp's population. - Community centers are safe spaces and disability-friendly where women, men, boys, and girls of diverse backgrounds can meet for social events, recreation, education and livelihood programs, information exchange, and other purposes.
+They are established with the main objective of empowering refugees and providing them with a forum to promote their participation in decisions that affect their lives.
+Several activities